 RVCC will continue to work with partners like FAC Net, The Nature Conservancy, Fire Learning Network (FLN) and our coalition partners to promote an inclusive, collective action approach to meaningful wildfire risk reduction in the rural West, including cooperative burning strategies.
 With a better understanding of the potential and the limitations of cooperative burn partnerships, we are positioned to prioritize needed solutions and bring these ideas to ongoing conversations about implementing the Infrastructure Investment and Jobs Act and the new Forest Service 10-year Wildfire Strategy.

 In line with that goal, we hope you’ll join us on May 26 for a virtual RVCC Annual Meeting session, “Accelerating the Use of Prescribed Fire through Policy and Partnerships,” co-facilitated by Dr. Courtney Shultz (Colorado State University) and Nick Goulette (Watershed Research and Training Center).
 In this session we’ll vet the findings and recommendations of several aligning prescribed fire projects, including this one, and co-create a framework of policy priorities that will support cooperative burning and partnership-driven prescribed fire implementation.
-Registration is open – we hope to see you there!

 Note: RVCC’s cooperative burn partnership report and case studies were made possible by generous support from The Nature Conservancy’s U.S. Natural Climate Solutions Accelerator Grant Program.